Posted on 12th May 2020

-These Ofukai ware include pottery made by Okamaya ordered by the Owari clan to be made as "official pottery of Owari clan".
+These Ofukai-ware include pottery made by Okamaya ordered by the Owari clan to be made as the "official pottery of the Owari clan".

 Stamp 1: Fukai sei seal